oshahliver/picse/docs/interiors_docs.md

-# The `pics.interiors` Module: The higher-level tools for creating planetary interior models
+# The `picse.interiors` Module: The higher-level tools for creating planetary interior models

-The true power of the PICSE package lies in the availability of a sphisticated library of higher-level tools that was specifically created for setting up, creating, and analysing planetary interior models.
+The true power of the `picse` package lies in the availability of a sphisticated library of higher-level tools that was specifically created for setting up, creating, and analysing planetary interior models.
 This library is continuously improved and updated.
 Here are a few examples of what the `picse.interiors` module achieves:

 1. Offers the possibility to use base-type planets (e.g. telluric and aqua planets) for quick and robust creation of planets while maintaining the option to create more user-specific models using more generic classes.

 2. Provides Ready-to-use classes to create populations of planets and mass-radius diagrams with ease.

+3. Creates thermal evolution timlines of planets with customizable and time-dependent energy sources and adjustable strategies for integrating the energy-balance equation.

-3. Guarantees great flexibility for specifying planetary- and run parameters to explore a wide range of models and modelling strategies.
+4. Guarantees great flexibility for specifying planetary- and run parameters to explore a wide range of models and modelling strategies.

-4. Uses Machine-learning enhanced algorithms for predicting initial conditions and matching user specified boundary conditions over a wide parameter space that boost performance and stability.
+5. Uses Machine-learning enhanced algorithms for predicting initial conditions and matching user specified boundary conditions over a wide parameter space that boost performance and stability.

 ## Basic usage